alexandertrefz/essence/packages/website/diagnostics.md

 A `match` does not handle every member of the matched Union.
 The unhandled Types are listed.

+**Quick Fix:** writes one `case` per unhandled member before the Match's closing brace, indented one level in from the line the `match` keyword sits on.
+The bodies are left empty on purpose — a Workspace Edit can not carry the cursor stops a snippet would, and the `missing-return` Diagnostics that follow point at exactly the holes.

+A member whose spelling is not something a Matcher can be written with — every Function collapses to `Function` in a Diagnostic — is covered by a trailing `case _` instead.
+Only those members share it: the ones that can be written still get an arm of their own, since one unwritable member is no reason to make the reader write out the named Cases the Compiler already knows.
+The catch-all goes last, because a `case _` above a named arm would make that arm unreachable.
+The title names which of the three situations applied — "Add missing Cases", "Add the missing Cases and a 'case _' for the rest", or "Add a 'case _' for the missing Cases".

 ### `unreachable-case`

 A Warning: a `case` that can never run.
 Either it matches a Type that is not a